 It’s the easiest thing in the world to get a chemical, add some water and spray and voila, within a week a pesky weed is gone.But if you’re more interested in being kinder to your land, its soil and the health of the creatures living in it, you will need to take a longer-term view of dealing with weeds.

-His work found the conventional farm had more pasture growth overall, probably due to applications of urea, something not permitted on the organic farm.
+He found the conventional farm had more pasture growth overall, probably due to applications of urea, something not permitted on the organic farm.
 As a result, the organic farm (which used composted chicken manure) was under more grazing pressure, and its main weed species was hairy and creeping buttercup (vs dock on the conventional farm).

-Note: both farms used soil tests and regular applications of fertiliser, lime etc, an important aspect in terms of the health and viability of ‘good’ pasture plants.
+Both farms used soil tests and regular applications of fertiliser, lime etc, an important aspect in terms of the health and viability of ‘good’ pasture plants.

 WALK YOUR PROPERTY REGULARLY